 Washington and Lee University offers family and medical leave in accordance with the Family and Medical Leave Act of 1993 (FMLA), representing the minimum leave to which each eligible employee is entitled for qualifying circumstances.

 Washington and Lee is committed to helping employees remain healthy and on the job.
-The university and employees should work together to prevent workplace accidents and to rehabilitate injured workers and help them rejoin the workforce.
+The university and employees will work together to help employees return to work from injuries or illnesses sustained on or off the job.
 It is our policy that all accidents should be reported promptly and thoroughly investigated, and that appropriate action should be taken to prevent similar events from recurring.